sanjeev0120test/house-automation/README.md

-# House Automation — Mi TV Remote
+# House Automation - TV

 Control a Mi Android TV from a Windows laptop over WiFi using Python and ADB.
 Tested on **MiTV_AXSO2** with Network debugging enabled.